habitism/dolog/eula.md

 # EULA

-These Terms of Use constitute a legal agreement between you and the developer regarding your use of this application (Dolog).
+These Terms of Use constitute a legal agreement between you and the developer regarding your use of this application (dolog).

 ### 1. Grant of License